Where does the Born Rule come from? Superposition: Introduction

-\subsection{Introduction}
+\section{Introduction}

 In quantum mechanics (QM), the Born Rule provides the all-important link between the mathematical formalism (e.g., the wave function) and experimental results in terms of probabilities.
 The rule does not occur in ordinary classical probability theory.
-Where does the Born Rule come from?
-Can it be derived from the other postulates of QM or must it be assumed as an additional postulate?
-There is a vast and sophisticated literature debating these questions--see \cite{masanes:born} and \cite{vaidman:born} and the articles cited therein.
+Hence one might ask with Steven Weinberg: \textquotedblleft So where does the Born Rule come from?\textquotedblright \ \cite[p.
+92]{weinberg:qm} Can it be derived from the other postulates of QM or must it be assumed as an additional postulate?
+There is a vast and sophisticated literature debating these questions--see \cite{masanes:born}, \cite{vaidman:born}, \cite{hossenfelder:born}, and the articles cited therein.

 In this paper, a different approach is taken.
 What is the simplest extension to classical probability theory where the Born Rule appears?
 We expand ordinary finite probability theory by introducing superposition events in addition to the usual discrete events (subsets of the outcome space) and then we show that the Born Rule naturally arises in the mathematics of superposition events.
-A superposition event is a purely mathematical notion--although obviously inspired by the notion of a superposition state in quantum mechanics.
-As a mathematical notion, it could have been (but was not) introduced centuries before QM.
-The thesis is that the Born Rule is not a bug that needs to be \textquotedblleft explained\textquotedblright\ or \textquotedblleft justified\textquotedblright; it is just a feature of the notion of a superposition event in this minimally expanded probability theory.
+A superposition event is a purely mathematical notion in this enriched probability theory--although obviously inspired by the notion of a superposition state in quantum mechanics.

+It is not a coincidence that superposition (including the special case of entanglement) is the key non-classical notion in quantum mechanics.